-Student complainants and student respondents have the same opportunity to have an appropriate support person or advisor of their choice present at any interview or other meeting with the Office of Equal Opportunity & Title IX, in a manner consistent with the governing procedures and applicable data practices law.
+Student complainants and student respondents have the same opportunity to have an appropriate support person or advisor present at any interview or hearing, in a manner consistent with the governing procedures and applicable data practices law.

-Student complainants and student respondents will be simultaneously informed of the outcome in a timely manner, as permitted by applicable privacy laws.
+Student complainants and student respondents will be simultaneously informed of the outcome of disciplinary proceedings in a timely manner, as permitted by applicable privacy laws.

 Sanctions may be imposed if a finding is made that sexual violence has occurred.
 These sanctions may include, but are not limited to, suspension, expulsion of students or termination from employment.
-The appropriate sanction will be determined on a case-by-case basis taking into account the severity of the conduct, the student's or employee's previous disciplinary history, and other factors as appropriate.
+The appropriate sanction will be determined on a case-by-case basis considering the severity of the conduct, the student's or employee's previous disciplinary history, and other factors as appropriate.